basho-labs/little_riak_book/en/06-notes.md

 4. Worker #2 reads the lock and sees its ID
 5. Worker #1 writes its ID to the lock
 6. Worker #1 reads the lock and sees its ID
-7. Both workers process the data set
+7. Both workers process the dataset

 If you've done any programming with threads before, you'll recognize